-Building A - No other name.

-Building B - No other name.
-Building B is informally referred to as GGC's "signature building" when campus architecture is discussed or our "administrative building" when discussing its functions.

-Building C - No other name.
-"C1" or "C2," refer to the first two sections of C in order of construction.

-Building D - No other name.

-Building E - "Student Center" is preferred over "Building E."

-Building F - "Wellness and Recreation Center" is spelled out on first reference, with "Wellness Center" used as a secondary reference.
-Both are preferred over "Building F."

-Building G - "Grizzly Athletics Building" is spelled out on first reference, with "Athletics Building" as a secondary reference.
-Both are preferred over "Building G."

-Building H - "Allied Health and Sciences building" (note the lowercased "building") is spelled out on first reference, with "AHS" as the secondary reference.
-Both are preferred over "Building H."

-Building I - No other name.

-Building P - No other name; informally called the "facilities building" or "the warehouse."

-Building W - No other name.

-Daniel J. Kaufman Library & Learning Center - Is the official name and is to spelled out on the first reference, after which "Kaufman Library" and "library" are secondary references.
-All three terms are preferred over the previous name "Building L." The ampersand in the library's full name is the only ampersand officially used at GGC.
-Signage on the short wall in front of the building does display the fullname.

-Residence halls - The phrase, "residence halls," is not capitalized.
+Building A No other name.
+Building B "signature buildir uilding B is informally referred to as GGC's ng" when campus architecture is discussed or our uilding" when discussing its functions.
+Building C C1" or "C2" refer to the two different phases of preferred that these terms not be used.
+Building CC "Convocation Cer nter" is preferred over "Building CC."
+Building D No other name.
+Building E "Student Center" i s preferred over "Building E." Building F creation Center" is spelled out on first reference, with " used as a secondary reference.
+Both are preferred Building G "Grizzly Athletics Building" is spelled out on first reference, with "Athletics Building" as a secondary reference.
+Both are preferred over "Building G." Building H "Allied Health and Sciences building" (note the lowercased "building") is spelled out on first reference.
+"AHS" is the secondary reference.
+Both are preferred over "Building H," "H1" or "H2."
+Building I No other name.
+Building P No other name; in formally called "facilities building" or "warehouse."
+Building W No other name.
+Daniel J. Kaufman Library & Learning Center which "Kaufman All three terms are name and is spelled out on first reference, after Library" and "library" are secondary references. e preferred over "Building L." Signage on the wall ary does not display the full name.
+Residence Halls The phrase, "residence halls," is not capitalized.
 Do not refer to these buildings as "dorms."
-"Residence Life" refers to the programming/residential experience provided to students living in the residence halls.

-- Building 1000 This is the largest residence hall and the closest one to Building W and the Student Center. - Building 2000 This is the residence hall located along Lonnie Harvel Blvd. - Building 3000 This is the residence hall closest to the "3000 Lot" parking lot.

-Tennis Facility - No other name
+"Residence Life" refers to the residential experience provided to students living in the residence halls.
+"Student Housing" is the department responsible for management of the residence halls and the college's student housing program.
+Building 1000 The largest residence hall and the closest one to Building W and the Student Center.
+Building 2000 The residence hall located along Lonnie Harvel Blvd.
+Building 3000 The residence hall closest to the "3000 Lot" parking lot.
+Tennis Facility No other name